sandera0606/blank-app/README.md

    ```

 ChatGPT usage:
-Used ChatGPT in webscraping.py to implement a random delay to mimic human behaviour when accessing a website and to store cookies.
+Used ChatGPT in webscraping.py to implement to store cookies and generate random User-Agents.
-Used Chatgpt to generate random User-Agents